 In 2018, the Minnesota Golden Gophers were a mediocre-at-best Big Ten team, managing to become bowl-eligible despite a 1-4 road record because of a 5-2 home record.
 That's only a couple of examples, but there are certainly more.
 Teams play better with a packed crowd behind them and it's evident all over the sport, making home underdogs an especially popular betting pick.

-Professional bettors and public are all over lines on the games featuring top 25 teams or the most popular schools.
-Outside of the top 25 and in many cases outside of the bigger conferences altogether, value can be found on lines that haven't been poured over as closely by sharp bettors and are less impacted by the public as well.
+Professional bettors and the public are all over lines on the games featuring the top 25 teams or the most popular schools.
+Outside of the top 25 and in many cases outside of the bigger conferences altogether, a value can be found on lines that haven't been poured over as closely by sharp bettors and are less impacted by the public as well.
 Keep in mind that many conferences, big and small, have a reputation for a certain playing style that several of its teams will adhere to.